biswajitghosh2/workspace_one/README.md

 # Introduction
 This is a repository which will contain the profiles, scripts, sensors which is deployed for Apple Mac and iOS devices.

+## Automations

+These are automations which are designed for Workspace One and are primarily build on:

+    1. Powershell
+    2. Shell scripting

 ## Profiles
 In Workspace ONE, profiles are used to manage and configure devices, enforcing corporate policies and settings, and can be user or device-based, with payloads containing specific settings for each platform.